We are lucky to have in our backyard California’s premier ice climbing locales: June Lake and Lee Vining Canyon.

 Introduction to Ice Climbing — 2 Days

 Our complete progression takes you through all the skills at the heart of modern ice climbing.
 From flat footing to front pointing, we’ll give you a thorough introduction to climbing technique as well as opportunities to use the latest specialized equipment.
-Although these are group lessons we like to keep the group size small with usually no more than six participants and two guides to a group.
-This allows you to get in more climbing then you would with a large group and rather than standing around in the cold belaying we aim to give you maximum time on the ice.
+We keep the group size usually no more than six participants and one guide.
+This allows you to get in more climbing than you would with a larger group and rather than standing around in the cold belaying we aim to give you maximum time on the ice.
 Prior rock climbing experience or familiarity with rope handling, knots and belaying is required.

 A Day on the Ice — 1 Day